frederic-perez/AmE-dictionary/data/dictionary.md

 __hogwash__ _n_ :four: Worthless, false, or ridiculous speech or writing; nonsense. _Syn_ bunkum, guff, rot _The entire article is hogwash, and I demand that you print a retraction posthaste!_
 __hoist<sup>1</sup>__ _n_ :two::hammer: :es: montacargas
 __hoist<sup>2</sup>__ _v_ :four::hammer: (hoisted) :es: alzar
-__hoity-toity__ _adj_ /hoy-tee-TOY-tee/ _The guidance counselor emphasized that students do not need to go to a hoity-toity college to achieve success._
+__hoity-toity__ _adj_ :two: /hoy-tee-TOY-tee/ /ˌhɔɪtɪˈtɔɪtɪ/ _informal_ Arrogant or haughty: _we have had enough of her hoity-toity manner._ _The guidance counselor emphasized that students do not need to go to a hoity-toity college to achieve success._
 __hokey__ _adj_ :three::hammer: _It may sound hokey._ _Hokey accent._
 __hokum__ _n_ :five: __1__ Utter nonsense; bunkum. _Starry _Love the Coopers_ is a bunch of ho-ho-hokum._
 __hold a referendum__